zhulinn/car-rental-Ruby-on-Rails/README.md

 Preconfigured admin: *Email: admin1@email.com, *Password: 222222
 # Customer
 New customers can sign up on the index, and will automatically logged in after signing up.
+# Car
+* SuperAdmin, Admin, and Customer can click on the "Cars" to see the information of cars.
+* Cars can be searched by location, model, manufacturer, style and status.
+* By clicking on the "show" of a particular car, you can see all the information about this car on a new page, and click on the "Check out"/"Returned" to check out/returned this car, or click on the "Reservation"/"Cancel Reservation" to reserve/cancel reservation of this car.
 # Records
 * SuperAdmin and Admin can see all the reservations and check-out information in "Records", and can click on the "details" to see more specific information about one record.
 * Customer can see all his/her own reservations and check-out information in "Records", and can click on the "details" to see more specific information about one record.